 Color has a huge impact on our emotions, our perceptions, and our spiritual and physical well being.

 Another significant meaning of RED in India’s diverse culture is Menstrual Hygiene.
-With the word, menstruation is connected various myths, taboos, superstitions which are prevailing even today in our society.
+With the world, menstruation is connected to various myths, taboos, superstitions that are prevailing even today in our society.

 MENSTRUATION/ PERIOD MYTHS

 You can’t enter a kitchen or cook food for anyone else.

 You can’t enter a place of worship and is forbidden from practicing religious ceremonies.